mozilla/fxa/packages/fxa-content-server/docs/client-metrics.md

 * settings.avatar.crop.zoom.in - user zoomed into the image using the magnify button
 * settings.avatar.crop.zoom.out - user zoomed out from the image using the magnify button
 * settings.avatar.crop.zomm.range - user zoomed in or out the image using the input range control
+* settings.avatar.crop.submit.change - user submit the cropper and had an avatar set before
+* settings.avatar.crop.submit.new - user submit the cropper avatar

 #### settings/avatar/gravatar

+* settings.avatar.gravatar.submit - user submit the gravatar avatar view
+* settings.avatar.gravatar.submit.change - user submit the gravatar and had an avatar set before
+* settings.avatar.gravatar.submit.new - user submit the gravatar and had no avatar set

 #### settings/avatar/gravatar_permissions

 * settings.avatar.gravatar-permissions.accepted - user accepted permission prompt
 * settings.avatar.gravatar-permissions.alreadly-accepted - user accepted permission prompt

 #### settings/communication_preferences

 * settings.communication-preferences.newsletter.optin.true - user is opted in to newsletter when opening screen.
 * settings.communication-preferences.newsletter.optin.false - user is not opted in to newsletter when opening screen.
 * settings.communication-preferences.checkbox.change.marketing-email-optin.unchecked - user has opted in to the marketing email